Skidmore Contemporary Artis pleased to present

 Pop Geometry is Burgess’s second solo exhibition at Skidmore Contemporary Art; Eclectic Color was on view on 2023.
 His work is held in prominent corporate, private and institutional collections, and is exhibited extensively across the UK, Europe, and the US; including a 2018 solo show at the Tucson Museum of Art.

-ON VIEW THROUGH APRIL 26, 2026 At once grounded and transcendent, Herrmann’s paintings embody a dialogue between place, memory, and the universal resonance of color.
+PREVIOUSLY ON VIEWJANUARY 20 THROUGH MAY 3, 2026 At once grounded and transcendent, Herrmann’s paintings embody a dialogue between place, memory, and the universal resonance of color.
 As one critic noted, his works “boom across a room or murmur gently to a close observer,” revealing a duality of energy and introspection.
 Whether inspired by Minoan art, Appalachian light, or the streamlined beauty of sea life, Herrmann’s canvases invite viewers into a sensory world where color speaks with clarity, complexity, and feeling.
 Herrmann seeks to capture what he calls “absolute color” a kind of chromatic essence plucked from his environment, then reimagined into bold, music-inspired compositions.

 Skidmore Contemporary Artis pleased to present